Hiring and managing home care for your loved one can be a challenging process.

 7. Adapting to changing care needs

-As the health and needs of your older adult changes over time, effective care transitions become necessary.
+As the health and needs of your loved one changes over time, effective care transitions become necessary.

 Encourage open communication with their caregivers and home care agency to accommodate changing requirements.

-Having flexibility in care plans and making regular reassessments ensure that the caregiving approach continues to meet the changing needs of your older adult.
+Having flexibility in care plans and making regular reassessments ensures that the caregiving approach continues to meet the changing needs of your older adult.

 8. Balancing senior independence and safety